wandb/docs/docs/guides/integrations/dagster.md

 You can selectively read one, multiple or all partitions of an asset.

-All partition are provided in a dictionary, with the key and value representing the partition key and the Artifact content, respectively.
+All partitions are provided in a dictionary, with the key and value representing the partition key and the Artifact content, respectively.

 <!--
 <Tabs